 - You get the flexibility to install more than one version of Terraform in the Linux system.
 While using the APT repository, you are limited to a single version.

-- PATH variable need to setup after installation
+- PATH variable needs to set up after installation

 - Package upgrade requires manual intervention

-Let's deep dive into installation of Terraform using zip file.
+Let's deep dive into the installation of Terraform using the zip file.

 Step1- Download Terraform

 Visit the www.terraform.io website and download terraform package for Linux.
 Click on your system architecture and terraform zip file will download to your system.

 Alternatively, run "wget" command to download terraform.